Protean Compiler: An Agile Framework to Drive Fine-grain Phase Ordering: Experimental Results

-Table \ref{tab:cbench_build} showcases the build-time overhead of our IR2Score models when deployed on Cbench.
-The values reported under each column represent the added overhead in seconds to the baseline build, i.e., LLVM's \texttt{O3}.
+Table \ref{tab:cbench_build} showcases the single-core build-time overhead of our IR2Score models when deployed on CBench.
+The values reported under each column represent the added overhead in seconds to the baseline build, i.e., LLVM's \texttt{-O3}.
 For instance, we can see that building \texttt{automotive\_bitcount} benchmark has an added overhead of 2 to only 36 seconds when the IR2Score model is deployed from 10 to 500 iterations using either IR2VEC or Protean features.
-As can be seen, the overhead of running the end-to-end Protean compiler is minimal when it comes to phase-ordering of optimizations.
-There are two main reasons for that: (1) IR2Score's early stop condition exits the agile optimization of a module when it has already converged for a certain number of iterations and (2) Protean agile driver applies only IR passes using its ML-based prediction model and exploration strategy, leaving heavy load linker passes intact, and thus increasing iterations doesn't exponentially increase the total build time.
+As shown, the overhead of running the end-to-end Protean compiler is minimal when it comes to phase-ordering of optimizations.
+There are two main reasons for that: (1) IR2Score's early stop condition exits the agile optimization of a module when it has already converged for a certain number of iterations, and (2) Protean's agile driver applies only IR passes using its ML-based prediction model and exploration strategy, leaving heavy load linker passes intact, and thus increasing iterations doesn't exponentially increase the total build time.

-Table \ref{tab:cbench_build} --- (\textbf{*}) One interesting observation for the 500 iteration case is that the PFS is clearly lower than IR2VEC and shows the superiority wrt IR2VEC, as IR2Score trained with the former converges earlier on better solutions more rapidly.
-For instance, average build time overhead doesn't increase much from 100 to 500 iterations for PFS, as on average, Cbench test cases are converging earlier, and around 145 iterations, whereas for IR2VEC's case, the needed average iteration was recorded at around 310 iterations.
+One interesting observation for the 500-iteration case in Table \ref{tab:cbench_build} is that the PFS is clearly lower than IR2VEC and shows its superiority over IR2VEC, as IR2Score trained with the former converges earlier on better solutions more rapidly. \taco{This is the direct result of using our early exit hyperparameter, and based on its current setting (at 100), it can occur at iterations between 100 and 500.
+It reveals that our engine has converged on a local/global optimum and has not found a better solution for the past 100 iterations.} For instance, average build time overhead doesn't increase much from 100 to 500 iterations for PFS, as on average, CBench test cases are converging earlier, and around 145 iterations, whereas for IR2VEC's case, the needed average iteration was recorded at around 310 iterations. \taco{The final iteration at which the Protean compiler stopped compilation of each benchmark is reported in Table \ref{tab:cbench_build_parallel}.}